 Canon 60D vs M6

-The Canon EOS 60D and the Canon EOS M6 are two digital cameras that were revealed to the public, respectively, in August 2010 and February 2017.
+The Canon EOS 60D and the Canon EOS M6 are two digital cameras that were announced, respectively, in August 2010 and February 2017.
 The 60D is a DSLR, while the M6 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 60D has a resolution of 17.9 megapixel, whereas the M6 provides 24 MP.
+The 60D has a resolution of 17.9 megapixels, whereas the M6 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is considerably smaller (50 percent) than the Canon 60D.
 Moreover, the M6 is substantially lighter (48 percent) than the 60D.
 It is worth mentioning in this context that the 60D is splash and dust resistant, while the M6 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Canon 60D||145 mm||106 mm||79 mm||755 g||1100||Y||Aug 2010||1,399|

 |2.||Canon M6||112 mm||68 mm||45 mm||390 g||295||n||Feb 2017||779|

 |3.||Canon M6 Mark II||120 mm||70 mm||49 mm||408 g||305||n||Aug 2019||849|